artberri/web/sidr/index.md

 ###Showcase

-Here you can see some famous sites using Sidr and others with a really nice implementation of Sidr.
+The following responsive sites are using Sidr in an original way to implement their menu:

 <div class="showcase row small-up-2 medium-up-3">
   <div class="column">